 A second step taken by The Ashfield Estate is to adopt an enduring position to promote and manage the Luzborough Stipulations helping to set up a Residents’ Association or other body so that, in time, the scheme can become self governing.
 The important element here is to establish the right legal framework from the outset and for the future.
 When construction is complete then the housebuilders’ role will have concluded and it will be for the Ashfield Estate to take matters forward.

 The third component is in following both tradition and contemporary practice aiming for schemes which prove to be successful by being popular.
-One might say the best of both worlds.
 It would be brave to anticipate how technology might inform changes in living patterns or how the environmental challenge might best be addressed, but much effort has been made to plan new communities which are not dependent on motor cars.
 The advent of battery powered vehicles may permit a change of emphasis.
-Even then there is no doubt that better neighbourhoods and healthier places are likely to be those which favour pedestrians and cycles not least because these encourage greater social interaction.
+Even then there is no doubt that better neighbourhoods and healthier places are likely to be those which favour pedestrians and bicycles.

 If you can walk out of your front door in the morning, perhaps dropping children at school, go to work, do some shopping at lunchtime, and return to take part in recreation, social, or cultural activity without using a vehicle then life might well be a more rewarding experience.